popskraft/carrd/src/modal/README.md

 - **Mobile Optimized**: Slide-up animation on mobile devices
 - **Instant Hide**: Modals are hidden before content loads (no flash)

+## Carrd Admin Settings

+1. Create a Carrd container and add the class `modal`.
+2. Give it a unique ID (for example `modalContact`).
+3. Add a link or button that points to the modal ID, for example:
+   `href="#modalContact"` or `data-modal="modalContact"`.

 ## HTML Structure

 Modals are standard Carrd container components with class `modal` and a unique ID: